Lumavate-Team/documentation/docs/2-development.rst

    .. figure:: ../images/sharesectionupdated.PNG
       :align: center
-      :width: 400px
+      :width: 800px
       :alt: Image of the share section that shows the studio and command center that you have shared your tool with.
 The share section is located on the Container Info page.

       The share section will list out the names of the studios and command centers that you have shared your tool with.

 .. note::
 	There are three types of child organizations shown in the share section list, command centers, dev/prod studios, and prod studios.
 Dev/prod studios can add and publish dev versions.
-Prod studios can only use prod versions.
+Prod studios can only add or publish prod versions.

 .. include:: ../PROPERTIES.rst